Skip to Content

 Akumal beach

 We set out from Playa del Carmen a little later than we had expected, arriving around 10:45am.
 In retrospect, we should have gotten there earlier.
-The layout was pretty obvious, except for figuring out where to access the beach (see instructions below).
+The layout was pretty obvious, except for figuring out where to access the beach (see detailed instructions below, but the dive shop and CEA Center are good options).

 Snorkeling with turtles in Akumal is easy.
 The small bay is protected by a reef.
 Big waves can’t penetrate the bay, so it is perfect for snorkeling.